OCA/web/web_m2x_options/README.rst

 To install this module, you need to:

 #.
-Add the module to your addons path a got install it from Application Menu.
+Add the module to your addons path and install it from Application Menu.

 Configuration
 =============